Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

 ---
 title: The fastest way to work with arrays
-description: How to make 10000000 JavaScript push-ups without making CPU wet
+description: How to make 10 000 000 JavaScript push-ups without making CPU wet
 tags:
   - Ninja tricks
   - JavaScript
 ---

-Although my grandma liked to spend time feeding me with sweets and telling lies about the fact that _all methods in V8 are equal_ in terms of performance, I knew that she was secretly hiding the truth of real JavaScript ninja techniques<sup>🥷🏻</sup>.
+Although my grandma liked to spend time feeding me sweets and telling lies, such as the claim that all methods in V8 are equal in performance, I knew that she was secretly hiding the truth of real JavaScript ninja techniques.<sup>🥷🏻</sup>.

-Even though the cake was delicious, it's important to know that _a true Saiyan always sprinkles when he tinkles_[^1], and the real ninja JavaScript always assumes that V8's mysterious engine was written by [triple agents](https://en.wikipedia.org/wiki/Double_agent#Triple_agent) who made their stuff so confusing just as a test of our intellectual superiority and endurance before we can truly enter the Ninja realm.
+Even though the cake was delicious, it's important to know that _a true Saiyan always sprinkles when he tinkles_[^1], and the real ninja always assumes that JavaScript's mysterious engine was written by [triple agents](https://en.wikipedia.org/wiki/Double_agent#Triple_agent) who made their stuff so confusing just as a test of our intellectual superiority and endurance before we can truly enter the Ninja realm.

 ## Seting up the task